dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Roles

 * **Core WebGoat developers**.
 These folks have access to the WebGoat repository.
 They also have access to create, assign, and resolve JIRA tickets
 * **Webgoat contributors**.
-These folks do NOT have access to WebGoat, and have either read-only or no access to JIRA
+These folks do NOT have access to WebGoat, and have either read-only or no access to JIRA.
 * **WebGoat admins**.
 These folks have admin access to the WebGoat Bamboo, JIRA and github repos to approve new users

-Webgoat admins ( Bruce right now ), promote users from "external" to "WebGoat" developers when it makes sense.
+Webgoat admins promote users from "external" to "WebGoat" developers when it makes sense.

 ## Development Workflow for Contributors

-1. Create a gihub account, if not already existing
+1. **Create a gihub account**, if not already existing
-1. Fork the webgoat repository on github
+1. **Fork the Webgoat repository** at https://github.com/WebGoat/WebGoat
-1. Create a topic branch for the changes.
-The most common will be a new lesson or new feature.
-Presumably, most contributors do not have access to JIRA, so it will be common that they do not name it for a JIRA case.
-If a contributor is coordinating with a Core developer on a JIRA ticket, using the JIRA ticket is helpful
+1. **Create a topic branch** for the changes.
+If you are working on a Webgoat JIRA issue, use the ticket number as the topic branch name.
+If there is no JIRA ticket, use a sensible name.
-1. After testing and verifying, contributor creates a pull request
+1. **Develop and test your changes**.
+See *running tests here--needs link* to make sure your changes are ok, and make sure follow the source code guidelines *here--needs link*
-1. Core developer checks out the requested branch, and tests.
-At this stage, a JIRA ticket may be created or found if it is applicable
+1. **Create a Pull Request**.
+When you are ready to contribute
-1. If the changes look good, core developer either merges the pull request onto master or seeks review from other developers.
-If the changes are not ok, the contributor is notified with changes that are neccessary.
+1. **Core developer merges changes** If your changes look good, a care developer will merge the change into master.
+Your changes will be available in the nightly build.
+If the changes needed more work, that is coordinated on the pull request thread.

 ## Development Workflow for Core Developers